 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During the week of 12/219/21 to 12/25/21 we failed to monitor for Distribution Chlorine and therefore cannot be sure of the quality of our drinking water during that time.
+In 2022 we were required to monitor for 2 samples for Nitrate and Nitrite but only sampled 1 and also the week of 12/18/22 to 12/24/22 we failed to monitor for Distribution Chlorine as required and therefore cannot be sure of the quality of our drinking water during that time.